 Our Goal in Adoption

-Our intention in this process is not to be the “saviors” for the child we will eventually bring home.
+Our intention in this process is not to be the “saviors” for the child/children we will eventually bring home.
 Christ is the only one that can save.
-Our hope is to bring home a daughter and to show her the love that God has shown to us.
-We hope that in raising her we can give her an appreciation for who she is and where she comes from.
-We want to teach her about her country’s history and culture.
-We have already begun to meet people from Colombia and definitely plan to bring our daughter around them as much as possible.
+Our hope is to bring home a child/children, and show them the love that God has shown to us.
+We hope that in raising them we can give them an appreciation for who they are and where they come from.
+We want to teach them about their country’s history and culture.
+We have already begun to meet people from Colombia and definitely plan to bring our Colombiano(s) around them as much as possible.

-We also want to ensure that she knows what it means to be an Echols.
-We are dreaming of the day when we look in the back seat of our car and see three faces.
-We look forward to family road trips, taking her to see her grandparents, and cheering her on as she plays sports.
-We look forward to washing her scrapes when she is little, and caring for her heart when she is in high school.
-We look forward to seeing her go off to college and welcoming her back for the holidays with her own family one day.
+We also want to ensure that they know what it means to be an Echols.
+We are dreaming of the day when we look in the back seat of our car and see three or four faces.
+We look forward to family road trips, taking them to see their grandparents, and cheering them on as they play sports.
+We look forward to washing their scrapes when they are young, and caring for their heart when they are older.
+We look forward to seeing them go off to college and welcoming them back for the holidays with a family of their own one day.

-Our daughter, whoever she may be, has a family that is so ready to accept and love her.
-We love her so much without having met her.
-We will be doing all we can on our end to get to her and we invite you to join with us in prayer as we wait for the day we are joined with her!
+Our child/children, whomever they may be, has a family that is so ready to accept and love them.
+We love them so much without having even met them.
+We will be doing all we can on our end to get to them and we invite you to join with us in prayer as we wait for the day we are joined with them!